Thursday, August 28, 2025

 but an essay is a useless-ass lyric.

-When I play the lyre,
+When I played the horn,

-do I play lyrics collecting on lips
+I tried to collect lyrics on my lips

-as dew collects on dogwood leaves?
+as dew collects on dogwood leaves.

 Perhaps, I only took up the horn